Cold, foggy Sunday morning in Delhi

-It was a cold and foggy morning here on Sunday with the minimum temperature recorded at 6.3 degrees Celsius, two notches below the season's average, the Met Office said.
+It was a cold and foggy Sunday morning in the national capital with the minimum temperature recorded at 5.2 degrees Celsius, four notches below the season's average, the weather office said.

+The overall air quality of the city remained in the 'poor' category with the Air Quality Index (AQI) reaching 218 as per the System of Air Quality and Weather Forecasting.

-"The sky will be clear during the day," an India Meteorological Department (IMD) official said.
+"The sky will remain clear throughout the day," an India Meteorological Department (IMD) official said.

 --IANS